 We hear the word mindfulness just about everywhere these days.
-But what does it really mean to be mindful, and how can you practice mindfulness to boost your personal and professional life?
+But what does it really mean to be mindful, and how can you practice mindfulness to improve your personal and professional life?

-Being more mindful has many perks.
-A recent study found that being part of a group that practices mindfulness is just as useful as one-on-one cognitive behavioral therapy for stress-related conditions such as anxiety.
-Mindfulness can relieve our perception of aches and pains, keep us more focused at work, and help us become more resilient.
+Being more mindful has myriad perks.
+Studies have shown mindfulness practices and interventions to be useful in reducing stress and anxiety symptoms—an effect potentially comparable to that of established treatments like cognitive behavioral therapy.
+Mindfulness can relieve our perception of aches and pains, keep us more focused at work and help us become more resilient.
 It’s also an ideal way to get a grip on emotions, which can affect our attention, memory and motivation.

-Being able to observe how your mind is spinning instead of quickly reacting in an upset way can certainly help us evolve, adds Dr. Shoshana Bennett, a California-based psychologist.
+Being able to observe how your mind is spinning instead of being emotionally reactive can certainly help us evolve, adds Shoshana Bennett, Ph.D., a California-based psychologist.

-Mindfulness works wonders, but how exactly does one do it?
-Here are a few tips to help you tune into your inner Zen.
+Mindfulness works wonders, but how exactly does one achieve it?
+Here are a few tips to help you tune into your inner zen.

 Tiffany Cruikshank, the founder of Yoga Medicine and author of Meditate Your Weight, says there are many ways to approach being mindful, and the two core aspects are being an observer and being nonjudgmental about what you observe.
 Can you hear your breath or notice bodily sensations without trying to change them?
 This act of being an unbiased observer is what gives us the capacity to see things more clearly.

 “Simply observing and acknowledging our feelings, thoughts or sensations without continuing to focus on them is important,” Bennett says.
 “Often, we convince ourselves that we need to do something about what we’re thinking or feeling, and we put our attention on them.
 This is where we get into trouble.
 We make up stories and ‘spin’ about them.”